Lactuca serriola, Prickly Lettuce

 Common Name: Prickly Lettuce

-Also Called: China Lettuce, Compass Plant and Wild Lettuce
+Also Called: China Lettuce, Compass Plant, Wild Lettuce

 Family: Asteraceae, Sunflower